So, What’s the Fuss All About?

 - If you suffer from dry hands that are exacerbated by washing up, try using coconut oil as your handcream.
 Sorry, we know that we’ve just quashed your excuse to not do the washing up…!

 - Mix coconut oil with butters, such as shea, to make a brilliantly moisturising DIY body balm.
-You can also mix with Lucy Bee Epsom salts or sugar to create a fantastic, exfoliating body scrub that will leave your skin super soft and silky.
+You can also mix with Lucy Bee Epsom Bath Salt or Lucy Bee Coconut Sugar to create a fantastic, exfoliating body scrub that will leave your skin super soft and silky.
 Scaly, reptile legs, be gone!

 - Coconut oil works brilliantly as a massage oil.
 We love using it as a natural way to massage our little ones and babies in particular – it works wonders in those tricky newborn months.